-Pich’s recent exhibition, Structures, at Tyler Rollins Fine Art (October 29 – December 19, 2015) introduced two new series shown in New York for the first time: Wall Structures, imposing geometric compositions of raw bamboo and rattan, with complex grid patterns; and Bare Reliefs, more ethereal works in which thinner strands of bamboo and rattan create a rhythm of light and shadow, solid and void, accentuated by fire-darkened areas.
+Pich’s 2015 exhibition, Structures, at Tyler Rollins Fine Art introduced two new series shown in New York for the first time: Wall Structures, imposing geometric compositions of raw bamboo and rattan, with complex grid patterns; and Bare Reliefs, more ethereal works in which thinner strands of bamboo and rattan create a rhythm of light and shadow, solid and void, accentuated by fire-darkened areas.
 Also for the first time, Pich incorporated a new material, stone found in local quarries – roughly carved or smoothly polished in the studio – which complements the organic materials.
 The exhibition included new biomorphic sculptures, an important component of his work that had not been shown here in the gallery since his 2011 Morning Glory exhibition.
-He continues to be inspired by organic structures, whether of flora (vines, flowers, seeds) or fauna (in this case, deer antlers).
-With these, he explored the fluidity of line and the free expansion of volume, all delimited by the basic forms of typical natural structures – themes that are also at the core of his geometric works.
+He continues to be inspired by organic structures, whether of flora (vines, flowers, seeds) or fauna (deer antlers).
+His large scale Rang Phnom Flower sculpture, around 25 feet in length and one of his most ambitious single-form sculptures to date, is currently on view in a solo exhibition at the Crow Collection, Dallas, TX (June 24, 2017 – January 7, 2018).

 In addition to Documenta, Pich has participated in the Moscow Biennale (2013); the Dojima River Biennial (2013); the Singapore Biennale (2011); the Asian Art Biennial (2011); the Fukuoka Asian Art Triennale (2009); and the Asia-Pacific Triennial of Contemporary Art (2009).
 Additional museum solo exhibitions include: A Room, Indianapolis Museum of Art (2014); Collection+ Sopheap Pich, Sherman Contemporary Art Foundation, Sydney, Australia (2013); Sopheap Pich: Compound, Henry Art Gallery, Seattle, Washington (2012).
 Additional museum group shows include: No Country: Contemporary Art For South and Southeast Asia, Centre for Contemporary Art, Singapore (2014); Invisible Cities, Massachusetts Museum of Contemporary Art (2012–13); Collecting Art of Asia, Smith College Museum of Art, Northampton, Massachusetts (2012); Encounter: The Royal Academy in Asia, Asia Institute of Contemporary Art, Lasalle College of the Arts, Singapore (2012); Here/Not Here, Asian Art Museum of San Francisco (2011); Classic Contemporary: Contemporary Southeast Asian Art from the Singapore Art Museum Collection(2010).